 ac8fbef fixes error on bar

-In this case I want to make a git reset ac8fbef.
-This will put all the changes that were done on mybranch into the modified files and remove the commits I made locally.
+into the modified files and remove the commits I made locally.

-If you do a git status, you will see all the files that you changed during your day of work (during the 4 commits I took as examples).
-You can now split those changes into separate and concise commits and push that into master or any branch you are working on.
-Your commit history is clean and does not have unnecessary commits!
+, you will see all the files that you changed during your day of work (during the 4 commits I took as examples).
+You can now split those changes into separate and concise commits and push that into master

 In the past days I had to build a script to insert some lines of code after a specific statement.